 J’onn J’onzz is a police officer (a Manhunter) from planet Mars.
 One of the last survivors of the civil war that ravaged his homeworld, J’onn J’onnz traveled to Earth where he became one of its greatest champions under the name Martian Manhunter.

 He has super strength, speed, and flight.
 He can phase through stuff, shape-shifting, laser vision, and telepathy.
 In fact, he is so stacked on powers he is what the Justice League calls a “Swiss army knife” type of hero.
-Martian Manhunter’s color is green because he is a Green Martian species who are peaceful philosophers (while White Martians are savage warriors).
+Martian Manhunter’s color is green because he is a Green Martian species which are peaceful philosopher (while White Martians are savage warriors).

 4/20.
 Green Arrow (DC Comics)